top of page

 Some problems are deeper, and patching stops being efficient

-There is a point where improving the current site stops being the sensible option.
+There comes a point where improving the current site stops being the sensible option.

 If every small change is awkward, every fix creates another compromise, or the platform is constantly getting in the way, that is usually a sign the problem is deeper than presentation alone.